aapertuz/aapertuz/README.md

 🔮 A local-first Go CLI for AI-assisted development.
 The core idea: universal caching and reusable artifacts across AI coding workflows.
 Not another wrapper, a cost and context layer that sits underneath.

 **Weft**
 🧶 Professional connection platform.
 Small, values-matched groups instead of cold networking.
-Currently running [Chapters](https://weft.co): cohort-based sessions powered by a compatibility algorithm and AI-generated activities.
+Created cohort-based sessions powered by a compatibility algorithm and AI-generated activities.

 **GigPilot**
 🎯 AI agent that finds freelance gigs tailored to your profile, scores each opportunity with a matching algorithm, and automates outreach so you spend time on the work, not the search.